sstelfox/stelfox.net/content/knowledge_base/linux/trim.md

 ## Testing

-This requires you install the "hdparm" package on Fedora.
+This requires you install the `hdparm` package on Fedora.

 To test and make sure that trim support is working, make sure you're in a directory that lives on a partition on the SSD, then create a test file like